xavierliancw/ChatSyncAlgorithmsPrototype/README.md

-# ChatSyncAlgorithmsPrototype
+# Data Sync Algorithms Prototype
-This is a practice run at a chat synchronization subroutine.
+This is a practice run at a data synchronization subroutine.
 It started with a small .playground file, but the single page ballooned and got unmanageable.
 So I decided to create a project so I can separate all the UI from the algorithms.
 I put this on GitHub because... why not?

 ## What's Up?